Scope of Journalism in India: Future, Top Recruiters and Pay Scale

 Below are some important job profiles and their roles in print media.

 - Reporter: The role of a reporter is to gather news and report with accuracy.
-News sense, objectivity and timeliness are few important qualities, which a reporter should possess.
+News sense, objectivity and timeliness are a few important qualities, which a reporter should possess.

 - Correspondent: Correspondents are also known as special reporters who are assigned for a particular purpose.
 Correspondents can be of any beat like politics, sports, crime etc.

-- Feature Writer: The responsibility of a feature writer is to write soft stories with deep research and observations on particular subject.
+- Feature Writer: The responsibility of a feature writer is to write soft stories with deep research and observations on a particular subject.

-- Proof Reader: The role of a proof reader is to assess the edited copy.
-A proof reader must have good grammatical and punctuation skills.
+- Proofreader: The role of a proofreader is to assess the edited copy.
+A proofreader must have good grammatical and punctuation skills.

 - Leader Writer: The role of a leader writer is to write their views on the current topics through editorials.